 Tech industry-focused remote job boards

 These websites list all kinds of jobs in the tech industry, including many remote opportunities.
-If you cut your teeth working at startups or big tech, you might find roles that fit you but remember that these job boards often list non-remote roles too.
+If you cut your teeth working at startups or big tech, you might find roles that fit you but remember that these job boards often list non-remote roles.

 31. Authentic Jobs

-Authentic Jobs is a leading job board for designers, developers, and creative pros that was started in 2005.
-While not all its positions aren’t remote, you can use their search to find remote jobs.
+Authentic Jobs is a leading job board for designers, developers, and creative pros started in 2005.
+While not all its positions aren't remote, you can use their search to find remote jobs.

 Dice helps connect companies and tech professionals.
 You can search by job title, skills, company, and location.
-Once you’ve made your search, you can use their filter to select remote work only.
+Once you've searched, you can use their filter to select remote work only.
 You can also register to upload your resume, access salary information, and save jobs.
-Once you’ve completed your profile, employers can also find you based on your skills and experience.
+Employers can also find you once you've completed your profile based on your skills and experience.

-Landing.jobs is a candidate-driven tech careers marketplace that is primarily focused on Europe.
-While the site isn't dedicated to remote work, you can use the filter to show jobs that are remote friendly.
-Check them out if you’re looking for remote work in Europe.
+Landing.jobs is a candidate-driven tech careers marketplace primarily focused on Europe.
+While the site isn't only remote work, you can use the filter to show remote-friendly jobs.
+Check them out if you're looking for remote work in Europe.